 Marketing and Economics of Jamunapari Goat Farming

 Jamunapari goats are in high demand for their milk and meat in various parts of India.
-The milk of Jamunapari goats is highly nutritious and has a high fat content, making it ideal for making dairy products such as cheese and butter.
-The meat of Jamunapari goats is also highly valued for its tender texture and flavor.
+The milk of Jamunapari goats is highly nutritious and has a high-fat content, making it ideal for making dairy products such as cheese and butter.
+The meat of Jamunapari goats is also highly valued for its tender texture and flavour.

 Tips for Successful Jamunapari Goat Farming